levelup/Android-HttpClient/README.md

 * lightweight on memory
 * get the result of a query directly as a String
 * single Exception type thrown from the `HttpClient`
+* possibility to process the InputStream to parse it without coding a whole client
 * support for timeouts per queries
 * custom logging per HTTP query
 * support for high-level cookie handling